Olmeca Tequila Logo

 Olmeca Tequila Logo History

 Under the Olmeca brand, the drink has been produced since 1967.
-Tequila is named after the first ancient civilization (2nd-1st century B.C.), which existed in the middle part of the American continent (in the south and center of today’s Mexico).
-The Olmecs were the ancestors of the cultural features of the country.
+Tequila is named after the first ancient civilization (2nd-1st century B.C.) that existed in the middle of the American continent (in the south and center of today’s Mexico).
+The Olmecs were the ancestors of the country’s cultural features.
 They were the first to prepare alcohol from agave.
-The drinks of the modern brand are made respecting the ancient recipes.
+The drinks of the modern brand are made according to ancient recipes.
 Therefore, an authentic name was chosen for the product.
 Colonial, which opened in 1873, is responsible for the production.
-A part of pinyas is processed with an ancient wheel – tahona, and the resulting liquid is added to all brand varieties in different proportions.
+A part of pinyas is processed with an ancient wheel tahona, and the resulting liquid is added to all brand varieties in different proportions.

-During its existence, the tequila logo has changed three times.
-And only in the last six years, after the purchase of Pernod Ricard in 2001.
+During its existence, the tequila logo has changed three times, and only in the last six years, after Pernod Ricard’s purchase in 2001.
 Before that, for almost 50 years, the drink had a permanent logo.
-Modern changes were not cardinal either and didn’t touch the main visual symbol of the brand – an unusual head in the center of the composition.
+Modern changes were not cardinal either and didn’t touch the brand’s main visual symbol, an unusual head at the center of the composition.

 1967 – 2014